bmaunde/guidelines/erp-magento-integration-guide.md

 The above JSON is for illustration purposes .

 #### Metadata
-The metadata describes the object, action and systems in
+The metadata describes the object, action and systems in action.
+This should be constructued from the object names and actions listed in API Data Reference for the corresponding API

+#### Data
+The data node can either be an Object or an Array.
+This means that the API that is built to handle

 ### Response Construction